SuvarnaNarayanan/migrator/README.md

 ## Features:

-⭐ Migration table is decoupled from the actual database and is maintained in a separate sqlite3 db.
-Anytime anyone complains about why their migration isn't working - just copy and send the sqlite3 db over.
+⭐ Migration table is decoupled from the actual database and is maintained in a separate sqlite db.
+Anytime anyone complains about why their migration isn't working - just copy and send the sqlite db over.

 ⭐ Zero installation, just download the binary apt for your hardware - [here](https://github.com/SuvarnaNarayanan/migrator/releases).